bufferboy-commits/Smart_Glove/README.md

 ---

-## 🔌 Pin Connections
+##  Pin Connections

- - as shown in the attached circuit diagram
+ - As shown in the attached circuit diagram

 ---

-## 📦 Libraries Required
+##  Libraries Required

 Install the following libraries via Arduino Library Manager: